iExecBlockchainComputing/iexec-sdk/docs/modules.md

 Ƭ **NRLCAmount**: `number` \| `string` \| [`BN`](classes/utils.BN.md)

-nRLC amount (nRLC stands for nano RLC, the smallest sub-division of the RLC token: 1 RLC = 1,000,000,000 RLC).
+nRLC amount (nRLC stands for nano RLC, the smallest sub-division of the RLC token: 1 RLC = 1,000,000,000 nRLC).

 named units ('nRLC', 'RLC') can be used with the format `${amount} ${unit}`